frovedis/frovedis/README.md

 The machine learning algorithm library performs really well on sparse datasets, especially on SX-Aurora TSUBASA.
-In the case of logistic regression, it performed 10x faster on x86, and 100x faster on SX-Aurora TSUBASA, compared to Spark on x86.
+In the case of logistic regression, it performed more than 10x faster on x86, and more than 100x faster on SX-Aurora TSUBASA, compared to Spark on x86.

 In addition, it provides Spark/Python interface that is mostly compatible with Spark MLlib and Python scikit-learn.
 If you are using